Die Hard with a Vengeance: Alternative ending

 An alternative ending to the one shown in the final movie was filmed with Jeremy Irons and Bruce Willis, set some time after the events in New York.
 It can be found on the Special Edition DVD.
 In this version, it is presumed that the robbery succeeds, and that McClane was used as the scapegoat for everything that went wrong.
 He is fired from the NYPD after more than 20 years on the force and the FBI has even taken away his pension; it is also mentioned that McClane and his wife Holly have divorced.
 Nevertheless, he still manages to track Simon using the batch number on the bottle of aspirins and they meet in a bar in Hungary.
 In this version, Simon has double-crossed most of his accomplices, gotten the loot to a safe hiding place somewhere in Hungary, and has the gold turned into statuettes of the Empire State Building in order to smuggle it out of the country.
-McClane is keen to take his problems out on Simon, who he invites to play a game called "McClane Says".
+McClane is keen to take his problems out on Simon, whom he invites to play a game called "McClane Says".
 This involves a form of Russian roulette with a small Chinese rocket launcher that has had the sights removed, meaning it is impossible to determine which end is which.
 McClane then asks Simon some riddles similar to the ones he played in New York.
 When Simon gets a riddle wrong, McClane forces him at gunpoint to fire the launcher, which fires the rocket through Simon, killing him.